cloudedbats/cloudedbats_wurb_2020/README.md

 using for example FileZilla.
 Connect with SFTP to http://10.3.141.1 with user "pi" and password "chiroptera".
 Path to files on the SD card: "/home/pi/wurb_files".

+It is also possible to download files by using FileZilla, or similar, from the USB memory stick during an ongoing recording session.
+The path to the USB memory is then "/media/pi/<your-usb-memory-stick-name>".

 Note: Some mobile phones complains if the "wifi4bats" network not is connected to internet.
 If that happens, then tell it to forget the network,